soyoahn/soyoahn.github.io/lists.md

 - **My Name Is Barbra (via audiobook narrated by Barbra Streisand)** <font color="gray">{ McConnell's Coffee Ice Cream, huh.
 This was great though actually. }</font>

 ## <font color="#038C73">Fun, New Skills</font>
+- 2026: Baking.
+I finally bought a digital scale and it vhanged my baking game forever.
+A scale is, like, twelve bucks--get one.
 - 2025: Making kimchi.
 I'm really good at this now!
 - 2024: Embroidery.
 I am not good at this yet.
 [Stiches reminder video](https://youtu.be/V95uh5nQZic?si=WLVtqU8p0bLrFP5E)
 - 2024: Oil painting.
 Holy crap it is fun because the paint takes a long time to dry so you can adjust things.